Engineering spin-wave spectrum via the magnetization inertia tensor: Results discussions

-The obtained spin-wave spectrum via the solution of Eq. (\ref{Eq12}) for both the signs '+' and '-' are shown in {Fig. \ref{fig:2} for $k_x = 0$ and Fig. \ref{fig:3} for $k_z = 0$}.
+The obtained spin-wave spectrum via the solution of Eq. (\ref{Eq12}) for both the signs '+' and '-' are shown in {Fig. \ref{fig:2} for $k_z = 0$ and Fig. \ref{fig:3} for $k_x = 0$}.
 The parameters used are specified in Table \ref{tab:1}.
 In addition, we set the Gilbert damping parameter $\alpha = 0.05$ and the magnetic field $B_x = 0$ T. We observe two precessional magnon bands (purple and orange) along with two inertial magnon bands (green and red) in Fig. \ref{fig:2}.
 In a two-sublattice ferromagnet, the two precessional resonance frequencies follow the same rotational handedness, in contrast to the antiferromagnet, where two precessional resonances show opposite rotational sense due to the antiparallel alignment of the two sublattices \cite{Mondal2021JPCM,Mondal2020nutation}.
 These two precessional resonances can be observed as $\omega_{p}^l$ and $\omega_{p}^u$ in Fig. \ref{fig:2}.
-The corresponding inertial resonance modes are shown $\omega_{n}^l$ and $\omega_{n}^u$, respectively. {However, due to the opposite handedness, the precessional frequencies are $-\omega_p^u, -\omega_p^l$ and the corresponding inertial frequencies are $+\omega_n^u, +\omega_n^l$, as obtained by solving Eq. (\ref{Eq12}) with + sign.} This agrees with the previously reported results, where it was shown that the precessional and inertial resonance modes have opposite handedness \cite{Kikuchi2015}.
+The corresponding inertial resonance modes are shown $\omega_{n}^l$ and $\omega_{n}^u$, respectively. {However, due to the opposite handedness, the precessional frequencies are $-\omega_p^u, -\omega_p^l$ and the corresponding inertial frequencies are $+\omega_n^u, +\omega_n^l$, as obtained by solving Eq. (\ref{Eq12}) with + sign.}

+This agrees with the previously reported results, where it was shown that the precessional and inertial resonance modes have opposite handedness \cite{Kikuchi2015}.

 {We plot all these frequencies by taking the absolute value.} In the precessional magnon spectrum, the lower branch $\omega^{l}_{p}$ grows approximately linearly with momentum away from the Brillouin zone center, characteristic of an acoustic-like mode.
-In contrast, the upper branch $\omega^{u}_{p}$ decreases with $k_{z}$, exhibiting features reminiscent of an optical-like mode.
+In contrast, the upper branch $\omega^{u}_{p}$ decreases with increasing momentum, exhibiting features reminiscent of an optical-like mode.
 A similar behaviour is also observed in the inertial magnon branches.